lakshmipathyarjun6/kinematic-motion-retargeting/README.md

 ## Processing New Hands and Motion Data

-The general "flow of primary plugins" to use when preparing a new hand for retargeting is:
+The general "flow of plugins" to use when preparing a new hand for retargeting is:

 <a href="https://github.com/lakshmipathyarjun6/kinematic-motion-retargeting/tree/main/src/markerCalibrationContext">markerCalibrationContext</a> -> <a href="https://github.com/lakshmipathyarjun6/kinematic-motion-retargeting/tree/main/src/contactAxisCalibrationContext">contactAxisCalibrationContext</a>